open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 ## Success Criteria

-Folks need to be able to use a clear and consise public API when they wish to build their own distribution of the collector to use as an ebpf agent.
+We define a clear and concise public API for building custom distributions of the collector with ebpf profiling enabled.

 ### Scope